-The person signing to approve the form must have signature authority on the Fund / Org listed.
+The person signing to approve the form must have signature authority for the COA/Project listed.

 Upon completion, the Petty Cash Voucher, along with appropriate supporting documentation should be delivered to the Cashier’s Office for funding.
 The person receiving cash must have their Rice ID and should be a different person than the form approver.

 The Petty Cash can simply be brought back to the Cashier’s Office where the returned cash amount will be confirmed against the issued amount and a receipt will be issued for the closed fund.

 When cash overages and shortages are determined, a letter of explanation should be provided to the Cashier’s Office by the fund custodian.
 The Cashier’s Office will then fund or deposit an offsetting entry to the department Fund/Organization and offset to account code 8280 – Cash Over/Shorts.